AhmerW/DSTools/README.md

  #Generating multiple docstrings
  from dstools import dstools

- tool = dstools(filename="test.py") #by default filename will be the current file. tool.generateDocstrings(output="output.py") #saves the output to a file called output.py
+ tool = dstools(filename="test.py") #by default the filename will be the current file. tool.generateDocstrings(to_file="output.py") #saves the output to a file called output.py

  #boom, it's that easy!
  ```